-The JSU CDC prioritizes enrollment to primarily serve students, faculty and staff of Jacksonville State University, offering a full-day early childhood education program for children 6 weeks to 4 years of age.
-The CDC operates from 7:30am until 6:00pm, Monday through Friday, year-round.
+The JSU CDC prioritizes enrollment to primarily serve students, faculty, and staff of Jacksonville State University, offering a full-day early childhood education program for children 6 weeks - to 4 years of age for JSU students, faculty and staff, and the community.
+The CDC operates from 7:30 a.m. until 6:00 p.m.
+Monday through Friday year-round.